 The Hunter S. Marston Boathouse is the home of men's and women's crew at Brown and is located close to India Point Park in Providence on the Seekonk River, where all crew races are held.

 The Marston Boathouse was purchased by the University in 1966 with funds given by Hunter S. Marston, Class of 1908.
-The building, which had previously been used by the Saltesea Packing Company as a fish processing plant, was remodeled and dedicated on October 7, 1967.
+The building, which had previously been used by the Saltsea Packing Company as a fish processing plant, was remodeled and dedicated on October 7, 1967.

 Marston Boathouse is an outstanding facility with storage space for 18 eights, seven fours, five pairs, and two singles.
-The boathouse is fully equipped, giving Brown's rigger the ability to make repairs on site, and can handle all the needs of a competitive rowing program.
+The boathouse is fully equipped, giving Brown's rigger the ability to make repairs on site, and can handle all the needs of a large competitive rowing program.

 On November 12, 1994, the boathouse was rededicated after extensive renovations were done to completely modernize the facility.
 Both the men's and women's teams have expanded locker and shower space for all rowers.
 Marston also houses a 16-seat indoor rowing tank, a separate weight room for men and women, and 34 ergometers for each team.

-Very Important: Rowing clothing should fit close to the body.
+VERY IMPORTANT: Rowing clothing should fit close to the body.
 Anything loose, including running shorts and low-hanging shirts WILL get stuck in rowing boat tracks.
 This not only causes disruptions but also leads to equipment damage and potential injury, due to the nature of the sport.
 NO BASKETBALL-STYLE SHORTS WILL BE ALLOWED DURING ROWING SPECIFIC WORKOUTS!
 This includes mesh athletic shorts and other loose-fitting gear.
 Rowers wear spandex trou shorts or unisuits for a reason!
 If you don’t have a pair, it would be a great investment since they will be required at the college level.
 If you are unsure where to find a pair economically, email us.
 Coxswains should wear athletic gear that won’t scratch the boat (i.e. no rivets).